Kietyo/KorgeMultiplayerDemo/README.md

 ## How to deploy locally

-1. Build gamelogic code so that the code is accessible via mavenLocal().
-In Intellij's Gradle menu, run `GameLogic -> Tasks -> publishing -> publishToMavenLocal`.
-2. Run the server by running `/Server/src/main/kotlin/Application.kt`
+1. Run the server by running `KorgeMultiplayer -> Tasks -> application -> run` in the IntelliJ Gradle panel.
-3. Run the korge client by running `/KorgeClient/src/commonMain/kotlin/main.kt`.
+2. Run the korge client by running `KorgeMultiplayer -> Tasks -> run -> runJvm`.
    1. Note: If you want to connect to the cloud hosted server, set `IS_LOCAL_DEPLOYMENT = false`.

 ## How to deploy on gcloud (at your own risk)